Cybersecurity Is Not Just an IT Thing

-Educational organizations are easy, lucrative targets for cybercriminals.
+Educational organizations are tempting targets for cybercriminals.
 Successful scams can compromise sensitive data, steal funds from stretched budgets, and erode public trust.
 Promoting an all-hands-on-deck mentality is the best way to combat the growing threat, but that can be challenging.

 After all, the science teacher’s job description probably doesn’t include installing firewalls, virtual private networks, or multifactor authentication systems.
 The same goes for the maintenance supervisor, groundskeeper, and even the principal.
 But strong cybersecurity programs are built on more than technical solutions best left to information technology (IT) professionals.